 * It’s pronounced like “juggernaut” without the “jug.”

-Gernot lives in New York, NY, with his wife, Siripanth Nippita, a gynecologist and the director of the Division of Family Planning at New York University, and their two young children.
+Gernot lives in New York City with his wife, Siri Nippita, a gynecologist at NYU Langone Health and the division director of Reproductive Choice at Bellevue Hospital, and their two young children.

 Economics—misguided market forces—is at the core of most environmental problems.
 Economics—guiding market forces in the right direction—is also fundamental to the solution.